 As co-founder of The Saints, Ed Kuepper was the musical backbone of the group that was playing punk music in Brisbane, Australia, in 1975.
-The Saints were unsuccessful in London; while the punks wanted thrash, Kuepper and Chris Bailey were already delving into moodier, darker music.
+Moving to London, The Saints were unsuccessful – while the punks wanted thrash, Kuepper and Chris Bailey were already delving into moodier, darker music.

 Their last album together, Prehistoric Sounds, showed Kuepper’s songwriting heading in a direction that would be followed by the Laughing Clowns, formed when he returned to Australia in 1979.

 The instrumental lineup of the Laughing Clowns, though, ensured they sounded very different from the more traditionally constructed Saints.
 Drummer Jeffrey Wegener’s style owed much to jazz and swing.
 Added to that were horns that moved from freeform wailing to ensemble riffing and, at various times, an acoustic bass, electric bass and piano.